kariyum/work-bridge/documentation/Kanban.md

 ## done

+- [ ] ritchtexteditor buttons do not react when the cursor is on H1 H2 text while before the cursor was writing in P
+- [ ] profile page
+- [ ] UI styling
+- [ ] dark mode
+- [ ] add complete profile setup
+- [ ] add profile setup
+- [ ] take care of the feature requests page - Karim
 - [ ] update websocket messages implementation
 - [ ] upon logging in route the user to home page
 - [ ] remove accessing writeable store in the +layout.ts page /